 In people with OCSD, brain SPECT studies have shown increased blood flow specifically in two regions of the brain—the basal ganglia and anterior cingulate gyrus.

-SPECT (single photon emission computed tomography) is a nuclear medicine study that evaluates blood flow and activity in the brain.
+SPECT (single photon emission computed tomography) is a nuclear medicine study that evaluates activity (blood flow) in the brain.
 Basically, it shows three things: healthy activity, too little activity, or too much activity.
-A healthy “active” scan shows the most active parts of the brain with blue representing the average activity and red (or sometimes red and white) representing the most active parts of the brain.
-In the healthy scan on the left, the most active area is in the cerebellum, at the back/bottom part of the brain.
-In the OCD brain on the right, there is evidence of hyperfrontality indicating excessive activity.
+In a healthy “active” scan, blue represents average blood flow and red and white represent increasingly higher levels of blood flow.
+In the healthy scan on the left, the most active area is the cerebellum, at the back/bottom part of the brain, which is normal.
+In the OCD brain on the right, there is overactivity in several areas of the brain including the anterior cingulate gyrus and basal ganglia.

 Ready to learn more?
 Speak to a care coordinator today!

-Many mental health conditions can be misdiagnosed, but OCD is one of the most likely to be mistaken for other conditions because it involves so many overlapping symptoms.
-In fact, a 2015 study among primary care physicians found that half of OCD cases were misdiagnosed.
-OCD can be misdiagnosed as ADD/ADHD, anxiety, bipolar disorder, autism, PTSD, or even schizophrenia.
+Many mental health conditions can be misdiagnosed, but OCD is one of the more likely ones to be mistaken for other conditions because it has so many overlapping symptoms.
+In fact, a 2015 study among primary care physicians found that half of OCD cases were incorrectly diagnosed.
+OCD can be misdiagnosed as ADD/ADHD, anxiety, bipolar disorder, autism spectrum disorder, PTSD, or schizophrenia.

 Getting an accurate diagnosis is critical since the treatments for these conditions differ dramatically.
 And the wrong treatment plan can make a person with OCD worse.
 For example, giving stimulant medication, which is commonly used to treat ADD/ADHD, can exacerbate some OCD symptoms.

 In addition, like many other conditions, OCD is not just a single and simple disorder.
 In terms of treatment, one size does NOT fit all.
-Giving everybody the same OCD treatment may help some people but can make others worse.
-It is imperative to find out what is causing the obsessive compulsive symptoms you are experiencing and treat the underlying cause, rather than just trying to use a band-aid to mask the symptoms.
+Giving everyone who has OCD the same treatment may help some people but can make others worse.
+It is imperative to find out what is causing the obsessive-compulsive symptoms a patient is experiencing and treat the underlying cause, rather than taking a cookie-cutter approach that only masks the symptoms.

 “With A Better Brain Comes A Better Life”